hummingbird-dev/hummingbird-treeview/README.md

 ```

 - **disableNode(attr,name,state,{disableChildren})**<br> Disables a
-  node, which is identified by its id or data-id, which has to be
+  node, which is identified by its id, data-id or text, which has to be
   defined in the attr parameter.
 The name parameter holds the name of
-  the id or data-id.
+  the id, data-id or text.
 Set state to true if the node should be disabled
   and checked, set it to false if the node should be disabled and
   unchecked.
 Optionally set disableChildren to false or true, default
   is true.
 Note that full tri-state functionality is provided also for